+Excuses due to illness are at the discretion of the professor.
+Notifications to professors are a courtesy from the student health office and students should refer to the syllabus for each class's specific attendance policy.
 Students missing classes must be seen by the nurse or a doctor before notification of illness will be sent to professors.
-Excuses due to illness are at the discretion of the professor.
-Students who become ill while off campus or at home should notify the nurse or Student Life Office, as well as their professors.
+Students becoming ill while off-campus or at home should notify the nurse or Student Life Office, as well as their professors.
+Those students should be seen in the student health offices as soon as possible.